-If you have suffered a broken leg in the workplace, in a public place or anywhere else, through no fault of your own, you may be questioning, how much compensation you may be entitled to.
-However, there is no set fee for this type of injury but there are indicators to give you an idea how much you are likely to receive.
+If you have suffered a broken leg in the workplace, in a public place or anywhere else, through no fault of your own, you may be entitled to compensation.
+There is no set fee for this type of injury, however, there are guidelines to give you an idea of how much you are likely to receive.

-This can mean 24-hour care is required and the individual may not be able to return to work which could lead to loss of earnings.
+This can mean 24-hour care is required and you may not be able to return to work which could lead to a loss of earnings.
 It is the law that you should be compensated for this if the accident was not your fault.

-The amount of compensation you could receive for your broken leg is something that is decided by the courts based on previous cases.
-Other special damages are considered too, which may include expenses paid out for medical aides or transport costs to medical appointments.
+The amount of compensation you could receive for your broken leg is something that is decided based on previous cases.
+Other special damages are considered too.
+These may include expenses paid out for transport costs to medical appointments, for example.

-The courts will examine all the aspects of your claim and will also refer to their own guidelines and previous cases when working out how much compensation for a broken leg.
-This will include the pain suffering and loss you have encountered as a result of your injury.
+After speaking to you about your accident, if you are eligible to make a claim, your solicitor will examine all the aspects of your claim in detail.
+They will also refer to their own guidelines and previous cases when calculating how much compensation for a broken leg they think you should be able to make a claim for.
+This will include the pain, suffering and loss you have encountered as a result of your broken leg.

 Jefferies Solicitors has been handling broken leg compensation cases for a number of years.
 There is a strict time limit of 3 years from the date of injury when you can make your claim.
 Call us on 0800 342 3206 or make a claim online so we can start working with you to get the compensation amount you deserve.